304 North Cardinal St.

-If you want to master music, at some point you have to master music theory.
+If you want to master music, at some point you will have to master music theory.

 The good news is that you can study this easily online and many of the best courses are free of charge too!

-We’ve rounded up some awesome courses to ensure you get the education in music theory that your music deserves!
+We’ve rounded up some awesome music theory online courses to ensure you get the education in music theory that your own music deserves!

 You get six instructors for this online music theory course and they say you can learn the basics of music theory in just 8 hours!

 One thing that ought to make you keen to study online music theory with this course is that nearly half of the people who learn music theory from it are now employed in the music industry!

 If learning music theory is about securing a career for you?
 This is the way to go about it.

 The good news is that this may be the most complete online music theory course in the world.
 However, it can work out quite expensive to buy all the online music theory lessons on offer here.